droplinked/droplinked-evm-contracts/README.md

 To deploy the contract to a network, follow these steps:

-Add your network to the `hardhat.config.ts` file, by simply looking at the exapmles that are there Put your etherscan `api key` in the etherscan part
+Add your network to the `hardhat.config.ts` file, by simply looking at the Examples that are there Put your etherscan `api key` in the etherscan part
-Run the following command to deploy :
+Run the following command to deploy:
-`npx hardhat run scripts/deploy.ts --network $network_name_here$`
+`npm run deploy:<type> $network_name_here$`
 For instance, running

-npx hardhat run scripts/deploy.ts --network polygon_mumbai
+npx hardhat run deploy:deployer polygon_mumbai
 would result in something like this

 [ ✅ ] Deployer deployed to: 0x34C4db97cE4cA2cce48757F85C954C5647124106 with fee: 100 and heartbeat: 120

-[ ✅ ] PaymentProxy deployed to: 0x34C4db97cE4cA2cce48757F85C954C5647124106
+There are multiple deployment scripts which you can check in the package.json file, under the `scripts` section.